-Almost every Iowan has heard of the “Roland Rocket” through the years and, at a very early age, I was among them.
-Gary Thompson hailed from Roland, Iowa and was perhaps the first true star to play for the Iowa State University basketball team.
-He was the first Cyclone to score more than 40 points in a game, and over 1,000 points in his career.
-As a senior in 1956-57, Gary was named Big Seven Conference (later to become the Big 8 Conference and what is today the Big 12 Conference) player of the year, beating out Kansas star Wilt Chamberlain.
+Almost every Iowan has heard of the “Roland Rocket” at one time or another and, at a very early age, I was no exception.
+Gary Thompson hailed from Roland, IA and was a star on the Iowa State University basketball team.
+He was the first Cyclone to score more than 40 points in a game and over 1,000 points in his career.
+As a senior in 1956-57, Gary was named Big Seven Conference (which later become the Big 8 Conference and what is today the Big 12 Conference) player of the year, beating out Kansas star Wilt Chamberlain.
 He made the AP’s All-America 1st team.
 Quite appropriately, Gary’s No. 20 was the first jersey to ever be retired by Iowa State.
-And oh, by the way, Gary was a stand-out shortstop for the Cyclone baseball team as well.
-He lead Iowa State to their first appearance in the College World Series in 1957 and made the All-America 3rd team, becoming a rare two-sport All-American.
+And to underscore what a truly all-around athlete he was, Gary was a stand-out shortstop for the Cyclone baseball team as well.
+He led Iowa State to their inaugural appearance in the College World Series in 1957 and made the All-America 3rd team, becoming a rare two-sport All-American.

-After his playing days, Gary went on to have a 34-year television broadcasting career.
+After his playing days, Gary enjoyed a successful 34-year career in television broadcasting.
 He provided analysis and “color” for network broadcasts of college basketball games on NBC and CBS, as well as for the Big 8 Conference Game of the Week.
-Gary worked with some of the best play-by-play talent in television in his day: Dick Enberg, Bob Costas, Jack Buck, Gary Bender, Charlie Jones, Tom Hammond, and Ray Scott.
+Gary worked with some of the best play-by-play talent in television during his day: Dick Enberg, Jay Randolph, Bob Costas, Jack Buck, Gary Bender, Charlie Jones, Tom Hammond, and Ray Scott.
 He even worked a game with a co-analyst by the name of John Wooden!
-Our company, Citadel Communications, purchased WOI-TV from Iowa State University in March, 1994.
-The station was the flagship station of the Cyclone Television Network.
-Coincidentally, Gary had announced at about the same time that he would be stepping down from his national network role and would now be working exclusively as an analyst for the Cyclone Television Network.
-It was our good fortune to have someone with Gary’s ability and experience available to work on a local network, and my great privilege and pleasure to know him from that time forward.
-He was paired with Keith Murphy, our sports director at WOI-TV who later moved across town to WHO-TV, from 1994-96.
-Gary had a long run with WOI-TV’s next sports director, John Walters, from 1996-2003.
-With my full support and blessing, John moved over to the Cyclone Radio Network to become the “Voice of the Cyclones” in 2003 following the untimely death of his mentor and legendary Iowa State broadcaster, Pete Taylor.
-It was, ironically, Pete who had given me a strong recommendation for John to succeed Keith Murphy in 1996.
-Gary then worked with Dave Armstrong, the No. 1 play-by-play guy on what was by now the Big 12 Conference TV package, from 2003-05.
-On March 2, 2005, Gary was reunited was his longtime partner on the old Big 8 Conference basketball network, Jay Randolph, to call the Missouri vs. Iowa State game for what would be the last game of the “Roland Rocket’s” stellar broadcasting career.
-There was hardly a dry eye in Hilton Coliseum that night.
-It is sometimes overlooked that Gary also worked as an analyst on the Iowa High School Athletic Association’s boys state basketball tournament, an assignment that he loved as much as any other, which he did for many years as well.
+Our company, Citadel Communications, purchased WOI-TV from Iowa State University in March 1994.
+It served as the flagship station of the Cyclone Television Network.
+Coincidentally, Gary had announced at about the same time that he was stepping down from his national network role and would begin working exclusively as an analyst for the Cyclone Television Network.
+It was my great privilege and pleasure to know him from that time forward.

 Gary Thompson All-American by Chuck Offenburger (Hexagon Grandhaven Group, 2008)